 Average number of accounts in collections among Credit Karma members by generation

-GenerationAverage number of accounts in collections for Credit Karma members Jan.-Mar.
-2024Average number of accounts in collections for Credit Karma members Apr.-June 2024Percent change in average open collection account
+GenerationAverage number of accounts in collections for Credit Karma members Oct.-Dec.
+2023Average number of accounts in collections for Credit Karma members Oct.-Dec.
+2024Percent change in average open collection account

 Average number of accounts in collections by VantageScore 3.0 credit score band

-Credit score bandAverage number of accounts in collections for Credit Karma members Jan.-Mar.
-2024Average number of accounts in collections for Credit Karma members Apr.-June 2024Percent change in average open collection account
+Credit score bandAverage number of accounts in collections for Credit Karma members Oct.-Dec.
+2023Average number of accounts in collections for Credit Karma members Oct.-Dec.
+2024Percent change in average open collection account

 Average credit inquiries

 For this report, credit inquiries are applications for new credit, such as credit cards or loans.
-During April to June 2024, Credit Karma members averaged 3.28 credit inquiries, nearly flat with 3.32 in January to March 2024.
+During October to December 2024, Credit Karma members averaged 3.1 credit inquiries, a slight YoY drop from 3.4.

-The average number of inquiries dropped slightly across all score bands and generations, revealing that members continued to apply for fewer credit and loan products last quarter.
+The average number of inquiries dropped across all score bands and generations year over year for the second year in a row, revealing that members, particularly those in the lower score bands, continue to apply for fewer credit and loan products.

 Average number of credit inquiries by Credit Karma members by VantageScore 3.0 credit score band

-Credit score bandAverage number of inquiries for Credit Karma members Jan.-Mar.
-2024Average number of inquiries for Credit Karma members Apr.-June 2024Percent change in inquiries
+Credit score bandAverage number of inquiries for Credit Karma members Oct.-Dec.
+2023Average number of inquiries for Credit Karma members Oct.-Dec.
+2024Percent change in inquiries

 Average number of credit inquiries by Credit Karma members by generation

-GenerationAverage number of inquiries for Credit Karma members Jan.-Mar.
-2024Average number of inquiries for Credit Karma members Apr.-June 2024Percent change in inquiries
+GenerationAverage number of inquiries for Credit Karma members Oct.-Dec.
+2023Average number of inquiries for Credit Karma members Oct.-Dec.
+2024Percent change in inquiries

 Methodology